totalspectrum/spin2cpp/docs/basic.md

 ### CLOSE

 Closes a file previously opened by `open`.
-This causes the `close` method specified in the device driver (if any) to be called, and then invalidates the handle so that it may not be used for further I/O operations.
+This causes the `closef` function specified in the device driver (if any) to be called, and then invalidates the handle so that it may not be used for further I/O operations.
 Any attempt to use a closed handle produces no result.
 ```
   close #2  ' close handle #2
 ```